The Live-In Kitchen

 Vegan Cookie Dough For One - 5 minutes, 6 ingredients!
 The easiest, healthiest cookie dough you'll ever make! #vegan #cookiedough

 This Vegan Cookie Dough for One is healthy, naturally sweetened, egg-free, and dairy-free, but still tastes and feels just like the real thing!
-This is the best vegan cookie dough recipe and has been made and loved over 600,000 times.
-You’ll also love this single serving cookie dough for satisfying your sweet tooth without all the work.
+This is the best vegan cookie dough recipe and has been made and loved over half a million times.
+You'll also love this single serving cookie dough for satisfying your sweet tooth without all the work.

 single serving vegan cookie dough in a small bowl with a spoon.